design-automation/gs-json/README.md

 ## Geometric Entities

-All geometric entities references a list of POINTS.
+All geometric entities references an array of POINTS.

 The geometric entities are as follows:
 * 0D VERTICES: